daveabrock/daveabrock.github.io/_posts/2020-07-21-c-sharp-9-scavenger-hunt.markdown

 I'll be focusing on the how, not the why—you can see all my other posts for the full details on the concepts.

-Of course, the complete and up-to-date feature set on C# 9 can be found by reviewing the [Language Feature Status in GitHub](https://github.com/dotnet/roslyn/blob/master/docs/Language%20Feature%20Status.md).
-As that moves along, I'll probably have some more posts on any new features that weren't covered during Build.
-{: .notice--info}

 This is the sixth—and last!—post on my C# 9 deep dive series.

 - Post 1 - [Init-only features](https://daveabrock.com/2020/06/29/c-sharp-9-deep-dive-inits)